Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In chronic glomerulonephritis, changes in the retinal vessels are frequently observed-narrowing of the retinal arteries (renal antiopathy).
-With prolonged course of kidney disease, sclerotic changes occur in the walls of the vessels, renal retinopathy develops in the retina.
-Renal retinopathy is characterized by narrowing of the retinal vessels and sclerosing them, there is retinal edema around the optic disc and in the central part of the fundus.
+Chronic glomerulonephritis often causes changes in the retinal vessels - narrowing of the retinal arteries (renal antiopathy).
+With prolonged kidney disease, sclerotic changes occur in the vessel walls, and renal retinopathy develops in the retina.
+Renal retinopathy is characterized by narrowing of the retinal vessels and their sclerosis, there is retinal edema around the optic disc and in the central part of the fundus.
 In the macular region, multiple small foci form a star shape.
-Renal retinopathy can be complicated by hemorrhages or retinal detachment.
-With worsening of the kidneys, retinopathy can go to the third stage - renal neuroretinopathy, in which the ophthalmoscopic picture resembles that of neuroretinopathy in hypertensive patients.
-The disc of the optic nerve is edematous, its boundaries are indistinct, the retina is edematous, hemorrhages in the area of the yellow spot, foci of exudate in the form of a star.
-This is always a poor prognostic sign for the patient's life.
+Renal retinopathy may be complicated by hemorrhages or retinal detachment.
+If the kidney condition worsens, retinopathy may progress to the third stage - renal neuroretinopathy, in which the ophthalmoscopic picture resembles that of neuroretinopathy in patients with hypertension.
+The optic disc is edematous, its borders are unclear, the retina is edematous, there are hemorrhages in the area of the macula, and there are star-shaped foci of exudate.
+This is always a bad prognostic sign for the patient's life.

 What's bothering you?